iTwenty/personal-website/content/posts/06-swiftui-drawerview-p2/index.md

 1. We introduce a new property `dragOpenThreshold`.
 This is a fractional value between 0 to 1, much like `openFraction`.
 2. While opening, we consider the drag gesture to be valid only if the X co-ordinate of gesture's start location is less than ` mainWidth * dragOpenThreshold`.
-3. We add a safety check in `onEnded` to not update the drawer state if `onChange` doesn't manage to change the value of `openFraction`.
+3. We add a safety check in `onEnded` to not update the drawer state if `onChange` modifier doesn't manage to change the value of `openFraction`.

+### Conclusion

+And that is pretty much it!
+Source code for this post can be found [here](https://github.com/iTwenty/DrawerView).

 ---